beaker-project/beaker/documentation/admin-guide/system-requirements.rst

 -  KVM support.

-Your target hosts to need include a power controller.
+Your target hosts also need to include a power controller.
 Here are some the most common compatible controllers that are available:

 -  HP iLO